Am I still in ketosis?

 “No”, I said, feeling slightly defensive, “I’ve never measured my ketones.
 Should I?”.

 Johan and I grabbed two blood-ketone meters from a dusty drawer, pricked a finger each, and touched the ketone strips.
-His results came out first – 3.0 mmol/L – optimal ketosis.
+His results came out first – 3.0 mmol/L – definitely in ketosis.
 He looked happy.

 It was my turn.
 The ketone meter made a weird beeping sound and the screen started blinking – 0.0 mmol/L – no ketosis whatsoever.